sematext/docs/docs/tracing/index.md

 Transaction tracing lets one trace code execution from beginning to end.
 It also enables [Database Operations](database-operations) reporting.
-In case of SPM, transaction tracing can also cross applications, networks, and servers.
+In case of Sematext Monitoring, transaction tracing can also cross applications, networks, and servers.

 For example, you can trace code execution from a beginning of